The HyperTexts

 childhood poems “because they suck!”

-I gathered all my might,
+I regathered my might,

-and then continued to write
+then bravely continued (deluge-ingly) to write,

-(a little by day, but mostly by night)
+a little by day, but mostly by night,

-at odds with the moon
+at odds with the moon,

-seeking a song that someone might croon,
+seeking a tune that someone might croon,

-following Blake and a fellow from Doon.
+following Blake and some fellow from Doon.

 Fifty years later, “Stay tuned.”